Home | Get the Mag | Writers/Photographers | Advertise | Contact | Resources | Blog

 Resources for Paddlers

-There are some web sites that kayakers go to frequently to get information they need before they go paddle.
-California Kayaker Magazine has compiled a list of these and posted them here.
+There are some web sites that paddlers go to frequently to get information they need before they go paddle.
+California Paddler Magazine has compiled a list of these and posted them here.
 Bookmark this page, and whenever you need to find out whether a river is running, water temperatures, or if the waves and tides are such that you can have a good paddle, you can find all the information you need at this one site.

 Launch Siites